mr2raccoon/caactus/README.md

 ### 4.4 Background Processing
-For futher processing in the object classification, the background needs to eliminated from the multicut data sets.
-For this the next script will set the numerical value of the largest region to 0.
-It will thus be shown as transpartent in the next step of the workflow.
-This operation will be performed in-situ on all `.*data_Multicut Segmentation.h5`-files in the `project_directory/3_multicut/`.
+For further processing in object classification, the background must be removed from the multicut data sets.
+This script sets the numerical value of the largest region to 0, making it transparent in the next step.
+The operation runs in-place on all `*_Multicut Segmentation.h5` files in `3_multicut/`.
-1. Select the `background-processing` tab in the GUI.
-2. Select `Training` mode from the dropdown menu.
-3. When the file path are correct, click ```Run```.
+1. In the caactus GUI, find **step 5 – Background Processing**.
+Select `training` from the dropdown.
+2. Click **Run**.

 ### 4.5.
 Object Classification